datastax/cassandra-data-apis/graphql/README.md

 #### Query Books

-To query those values you can run the following.
+To query those values you can run the following:

 ```graphql
 query {